lkluka18/hello-world/README.md

 # hello-world

-i'm writinga bit about myself :)
+i'm writing a bit about myself :)